Hagström

 Hagström ([ˈhɑ̌ːɡstrœm]) is a musical instrument manufacturer in Älvdalen, Dalecarlia, Sweden.
 Their original products were accordions that they initially imported from Germany and then Italy before opening their own facility in 1932.
 During the late 1950s, the company started making electric guitars and later amplifiers.
 The early guitars were heavily influenced by the accordion production and had a special look and feel.
 Hagström were the first company to mass-produce 8 string bass guitars as well as the first to build a guitar/synthesizer hybrid (Swede Patch 2000).
 The company ceased production in 1983.
-In 2004 the brand was resurrected and is now in production in China.
-In 2008 Hagström expanded their line of products and launched their own line of basses including a re-issue of their famous Hagström H8, an 8 string bass.
+In 2004 the brand was resurrected and has since been building guitars both in Europe and in Asia.
+Throughout the years Hagström has expanded their line of products since the restart of the brand and re-introduced such Hagstrom classics as their famous Hagström H8, an 8 string bass.
+Hagstrom has also introduced new models and designs, where the firm still operates out of Sweden.